 The guide is underpinned by the principle of involving disabled people in all stages of the process, from planning access improvements to evaluating their effectiveness.
 It also advocates the bedding in of an inclusive approach so it becomes a natural part of way an organisation does things.

-We produced a new version of the guide for Natural Resources Wales (NRW) in 2017.
-The guide builds on the original version and moves the agenda on from the Disability Discrimination Act to the wider remit covered by the Equality Act 2010.
+We produced a new version for Natural Resources Wales (NRW) in 2017 and for Natural England in 2020.
+The guides move the agenda on from the Disability Discrimination Act to the wider remit covered by the Equality Act 2010.

 Using the principle of Least Restrictive Access